awesomemotive/wp-simple-pay-lite/readme.txt

 It should be simple to accept payments and run your business online.
 There are many situations in which you don’t need a sophisticated store, cart or checkout process.
 You just need a simple payment form.
 Keep it simple with WP Simple Pay.

 In just a few steps, you can be up and running in no time.
 For free!
 There is no charge for WP Simple Pay.
 There will just be the Stripe per-transaction fees which vary by country.
-See [Stripes Pricing page](https://stripe.com/pricing) for more information.
+See [Stripe’s Pricing page](https://stripe.com/pricing) for more information.

 WP Simple Pay is a _standalone_ payments plugin that connects Stripe with WordPress.
 Since it’s not an add-on, no other plugins are required.
 Simply set up a payment form and start accepting credit cards on your WordPress site.